KellyLuo-O/TPsynthese/README.md

 # TPsynthese

-ENSEA Tiny Shell (enseash)
 Project Overview
-ENSEA Tiny Shell (enseash) is a simple shell application developed as part of the Synthesis Practical Work for 2nd-year Computer Science students.
+ENSEA Tiny Shell (enseash) is a simple shell application developed as part of the TP de Synthèse for 2nd-year Computer Science students.
 The goal is to create a lightweight shell that executes commands, displays return codes, measures execution times, and manages more advanced features like I/O redirection, piping, and background processes.

 Features
 - Welcome Message and Basic Prompt